BellowingMeadows/BellowingMeadows/README.md

 2. Go to settings, which is at the far right of the repository navigation next to insights.
 3. Scroll down to the GitHub Pages section.
 4. Select the master branch in the Source section.
-5. Select a theme (I chose the Jekyll theme).

 More in depth information about GitHub Pages can be found [here.](https://pages.github.com/)